 The decision as to which label to use as a signal reagent depends on a number of factors:

 For visually-read assays the detection particle must be large enough to be seen but not so large as to overwhelm the antibody (or antigen) conjugated to its surface through steric hindrance.
 These particles usually run from 10-100 nm in diameter, but there are always exceptions.

 Gold, Coloured Latex and Carbon are commonly used for visual assays.

 Gold nanoparticles are popular due to their high affinity for antibody binding, relatively low antibody usage, and good stability in optimised assays.
-A variety of sizes are available and gold can be read both visually and is compatible with most reflectance, absorbance and camera system readers such as Abingdon Health’s ADxLR5® lateral flow reader.
+A variety of sizes are available and gold can be read both visually and is compatible with most reflectance, absorbance and camera system lateral flow readers.
 Binding of gold to proteins other than antibodies can require optimisation as instability can be seen in un-optimised assays.

 Latex is flexible as both covalent coupling and passive conjugation are possible and is increasingly available in a wide variety of colours which lends itself as a good choice for visual multiplexing.
 Latex is available in a range of sizes (100nm – 300nm) and can be manufactured in large volumes, the required concentration for conjugates can be higher than gold – usually, mg/ml but overall costs can be similar.
 But latex can show batch to batch variability and due to the size of latex particles, flow up the strip can be more problematic and membranes can require treatment to improve flow.